Ken McGregor: Career

+McGregor won the 1952 Australian Championships, beating Savitt and Sedgman in the last two rounds.
+He won the Belgian Championships defeating Budge Patty in the semifinal and Tony Trabert in a close five set final.
+McGregor also won the 1952 Eastern Grass Court Championships defeating in succession Straight Clark, Savitt, and Sedgman in the final.

 In early January 1953 McGregor and Sedgman signed a contract to join Jack Kramer's professional tour.
 This made them ineligible to compete in the amateur Grand Slam tournaments and Davis Cup.

 In his 1952–1953 tour against Pancho Segura, McGregor was beaten by 71 matches to 25.
 In a subsequent 1953–1954 tour against Pancho Gonzales, he was beaten 15 matches to 0.

+In January 1959, McGregor won a personal series of matches against Mal Anderson at Cairns, Queensland by a score of three to zero.